Professor and Chair of the Department of Languages, Literatures, and Cultures, B.A.,

 Professor; Ph.D.
 University of California Los Angeles, 1981

-Portuges teaches French Film, Cinema and Psyche, and the Dissertation Research Seminar, and is a frequent lecturer at international conferences, an invited programmer, curator, juror and consultant for film festivals and colloquia, and a delegate to international film festivals.
-She serves on the editorial board of Studies in Eastern European Cinema (UK), Jewish Film and New Media: an International Journal, and AHEA: E-Journal of the American Hungarian Educational Association, and is a member of the Academic Advisory Board, Institute for Holocaust, Genocide and Memory Studies and Consultant for Eastern Europe, European Psychoanalytic Film Festival (UK).
+Portuges teaches French Film, Cinema and Psyche, and the Dissertation Research Seminar.
+She is a frequent lecturer at international conferences, an invited programmer, curator, juror, and consultant for film festivals and colloquia, and a delegate to international film festivals.
+She serves on the editorial board of Remapping World Cinema: Regional and Global Transformations (Routledge), Studies in Eastern European Cinema (UK), Jewish Film and New Media: an International Journal, and AHEA: E-Journal of the American Hungarian Educational Association.
+She serves on the executive committee of of the Hungarian Studies Association; a member of the Academic Advisory Board, Institute for Holocaust, Genocide and Memory Studies; the film committee for the Association for Jewish Studies; and is appointed consultant for Eastern European Cinema, European Psychoanalytic Film Festival (UK).

 Robert A. Rothstein

 A.M., Harvard, 1961; Ph.D., 1967